Mandy felt excited and relieved at the same time. She needed this, a break. A break from work, from family and a break from... life.

 They pulled into the next town and stopped at a fuel station with a small restaurant.
 The smell of burgers sizzling on a grill made Sarah’s stomach cry out for a hamburger and she turned to Mandy, “I’ll go order us some burgers, or do you want something else?”
 Mandy didn’t have much of an appetite lately and Sarah almost had to force her to eat something every time.

 “Burgers are fine,” Mandy answered and they sat down at a small table looking out over a children’s play area.
-A couple kids were playing and Mandy couldn’t help envying them their free-spirited nature and turned her head away.
+A couple of kids were playing and Mandy couldn’t help envying their free-spirited nature and turned her head away.

 Sarah saw the momentary sign of anguish.
 “Mandy,” she hesitated, “maybe it will help if you talk about it.”
 Sarah didn’t say anything else, she didn’t want to push Mandy, but she also knew that Mandy would have to talk about it some or other time.